 2. Students remain registered at Penn State while completing courses abroad.

-4. The OEAP, in consultation with the appropriate academic authorities, is responsible for ensuring that participant selection procedures are consistent with Education Abroad Program objectives.
+4. The DEA, in consultation with the appropriate academic authorities, is responsible for ensuring that participant selection procedures are consistent with Education Abroad Program objectives.

-5. To be eligible for participation in an education abroad program, students must be in good standing with the University; must meet the requirements of the specific program for which they are applying; and must demonstrate evidence of maturity, stability, self-discipline, strong academic motivation, and cultural adaptability.
-For those programs that have specific course prerequisites, candidates must complete each of the course prerequisites with at least a "C" before enrolling abroad.
+5. To be eligible for participation in an education abroad program, students must be in good standing with the University; must meet the requirements of the specific program for which they are applying; must not be on disciplinary probation and must demonstrate evidence of maturity, stability, self-discipline, strong academic motivation, and cultural adaptability.

 In addition to applicable University policies, the following specific fiscal/contractual policies govern the operation of the University's education abroad programs:

-1. The OEAP is responsible for negotiating and administering all fiscal and contractual commitments on behalf of the University in the operation of undergraduate education abroad programs.
+1. The DEA is responsible for negotiating and administering all fiscal and contractual commitments on behalf of the University in the operation of undergraduate education abroad programs.

-3. Operating costs for education abroad programs are normally covered by income realized from students' tuition payments, room and board fees (when applicable), program fees (a modest but standardized assessment levied upon all education abroad participants), gifts, and grants.
+3. Operating costs for education abroad programs are covered by income realized from students' tuition payments and program fees.

-5. In the case of exchange programs, affiliation with foreign institutions is based, to the fullest extent possible, on an exchange of academic and, as appropriate, logistical services rather than an exchange of monies.
+4. In the case of exchange programs, affiliation with foreign institutions is based on an exchange of academic semesters rather than an exchange of monies.
+Should an imbalance occur of more incoming than outgoing students, the academic unit that proposed the exchange must reimburse UOGP for the tuition costs of those incoming students.

-The Dean of International Programs exercises final authority over the approval or disapproval of new education abroad programs.
-The OEAP and the EAAC provide advice and recommendations upon which the Dean bases the decision to approve or disapprove the establishment of a new program.
-All individuals and academic departments wishing to offer a new undergraduate education abroad program must submit a proposal to the EAAC through the OEAP with an endorsement page indicating that the course content has been reviewed and approved by the Penn State academic department(s) under which the course(s) will be accredited.
+The Vice President for Global Programs exercises final authority over the approval or disapproval of new education abroad programs.
+All academic departments wishing to offer a new undergraduate education abroad program must submit a proposal to the DEA with an endorsement from the undergraduate dean and department head indicating that the course content has been reviewed and approved by the Penn State academic department(s) under which the course(s) will be accredited.

-Proposals for new programs may be initiated by an academic unit in consultation with the OEAP or from within the OEAP itself.
-The OEAP maintains guidelines for the preparation of such proposals and is available for consultation in developing proposals.
-Proposals for new programs must adhere to the OEAP guidelines, must bear the endorsement of all relevant academic units, and must be reviewed by the EAAC before submission to the Dean of International Programs.
-Academic units interested in developing proposals for new programs should consult with the OEAP before initiating any exploratory contacts abroad.
+Proposals for new programs may be initiated by an academic unit in consultation with the DEA.
+The DEA maintains guidelines for the preparation of such proposals and must be consulted in developing proposals.
+Proposals for new programs must adhere to the DEA guidelines, and must bear the endorsement of all relevant academic units.
+Academic units interested in developing proposals for new programs must consult with the DEA before initiating any commitments to contacts abroad.

-To ensure that the total number of programs does not exceed the capacity of the OEAP's administrative resources, proposals for new programs are evaluated not only in terms of their inherent merits but also in relation to other existing and developing programs.
-Priority is given to those programs which, in the judgment of the OEAP, the EAAC, and the Dean of International Programs, contribute the most to fulfilling the overall mission, general goals, and strategic plan of the UOIP and which have the greatest potential for viability on a continuing basis.
+In order to invest the University's resources wisely, and prevent over-extension of DEA's administrative resources, proposals for new programs are evaluated not only in terms of their inherent merits but also in relation to other existing and developing programs.
+Priority is given to those programs which contribute the most to fulfilling the overall mission, general goals, and strategic plan of the college or campus proposing the program and of the University and which have the greatest potential for viability on a continuing basis.

 Proposals for new Education Abroad Programs must be thoroughly reviewed and approved by the pertinent Penn State academic departments.
 Proposals must bear the endorsement of the relevant departments and contain descriptions and/or syllabi for the courses being proposed.
-In addition, the EAAC and the Dean of International Programs consider the following general criteria in deciding whether a proposed program should be established:
+The following general criteria are used in deciding whether a proposed program should be established:

-1. the program's contribution to the overall mission, general goals, and strategic plan of the UOIP and proposing unit;
+1. the program's contribution to the overall mission, general goals, and strategic plan of the college or campus and of the University;

 2. the level of student and faculty interest;